jeffhammond/mukautuva/README.md

 ## Persistent collectives

-Persistent reductions may not be implemented correctly right now.
-This section will be implemented later once we work on that.
+Persistent reductions are working correctly.

 ## Generalized requests

-TODO - issue has details on the design candidate.
+Because generalized requests use `extra_state`, we can stick everything to support the trampoline in there.

 # Acknowledgements